L1fescape/helpybot/README.md

-HelpiBot
+Helpy-Bot
 --------
-[HelpiBot](https://twitter.com/#!/HelpiBot) is a twitter bot that responds to commands sent via tweet.
+[HelpyBot](https://twitter.com/#!/HelpiBot) is a twitter bot that responds to commands sent via tweet.

 As of right now, the only command it responds to is 'insult'